GeorgianaElena/.github/.github/comment_template.md

 Hey {{ .hub_admins }}! :wave
 I notice there is still pending information about the new hub deployment.
-The information pieces still missing, are the ones listed below.
+The information pieces still missing, are the ones listed below:

-- {{ . }}
+- {{ .pending_info }}

 Details about each of them can be found in the top comment.
 Also, please feel free to ping the "2i2c/engineering" for additional guidance.